 Yes, Monika is also a non-fiction writer.
 For information about her published works, including her book Antebellum and Civil War San Francisco: A Western Theater for Northern & Southern Politics, published by The History Press (November 2014), please visit the Publications page of this website.

 Note: Monika is finishing up her second non-fiction book about San Francisco.
-This one is a tale about the journey of a particular commodity.
+This one is a tale about the journey of a consumable commodity.
 The story begins in the late 1840s and extends to the present.
-Expected publication: late 2017/early 2018.
+Expected publication: 2018.

 Okay . . . what else might I want to know???